YottaDB/YDBDoc/MessageRecovery/errors.rst

 RNDWNSKIPCNT, A total of nnnn process(es) skipped database rundown due to a concurrent ONLINE ROLLBACK

-Run Time Information: nnnn processes disconnected from a one or more databases while online rollback was running and therefore relied on online rollback or other remaining processes to complete any database shutdown.
+Run Time Information: nnnn processes disconnected from one or more databases while online rollback was running and therefore relied on online rollback or other remaining processes to complete any database shutdown.

 Action: None required typically.
 If there's cleanup required, use MUPIP RUNDOWN.